-The Agency had an agreement with the New Covenant Charter School to lease a portion of the New Covenant Charter School (the Charter School) building as a community center.
+The Agency had an agreement with the New Covenant Charter School (the Charter School) to lease a portion of the Charter School's building as a community center.
 The Agency paid the Community Center's share of all operating and maintenance expenses, fees, and charges.
-The annual costs of this lease were approximately \$41,930 and \$76,486 for the years ended December 31, 2012 and 2011, respectively.
+The annual costs of this lease were approximately \$69,108 and \$41,930 for the years ended December 31, 2013 and 2012, respectively.
 The original agreement was effective through November 30, 2099.

-In June 2010, the New Covenant Charter School closed and ownership rights have reverted back to the bondholders.
+In June 2010, the Charter School closed and ownership rights reverted back to the bondholders.
 The Agency's obligation under the lease continues despite the closing of the Charter School.
-The Agency will continue to be required to pay a portion of all operating and maintenance expenses, fees, and charges until the Charter School building is purchased.
-The Agency's obligation for the year ended December 31, 2011 included usage charges that were incurred from August 9, 2010 through January 5, 2012.
+Under a revised agreement, the Agency was required to pay 80% of all operating and maintenance expenses, fees, and charges until the Charter School building was purchased.